 Your first experience with credit can be a little confusing.
 Managing credit wisely is an important factor in your financial success so understanding all the elements of credit is key.
 Building a basic understanding of how credit works can help you make the right borrowing and payment decisions throughout life.

 Credit and credit cards are so easy to use, it's hard not to think of them as an extension of your wallet.
-Unfortunately, that's the exact kind of thinking that can get you into credit trouble.
+Unfortunately, being careless with your credit usage can lead to trouble, particularly if you borrow more than you can afford to pay back right away.
 Even if you've been using credit for years, it never hurts to re-familiarize yourself with the very basics of what credit is and how it works.
-That way you can be sure you're using credit properly.

-Too much debt can have a negative influence on your credit, making you look riskier to future lenders.
-Making sound financial decisions and using credit sparingly will keep you from being bound by debt.
+Carrying too much debt can have a negative influence on your credit, making you look riskier to future lenders because you've borrowed more than you can afford to pay back.
+Making good financial choices and using credit only as you need to will keep you from being bound by debt.

 Federal law entitles you a free copy of your credit report from each of the three credit bureaus each year.
-This free credit report doesn't require you to signup for any other products or services, so you have absolutely no obligation.
+This free credit report—which you can access through AnnualCreditReport.com—doesn't require you to signup for any other products or services, so you have absolutely no obligation.

 It doesn't take long to build a collection of credit cards.
 As soon as you get one credit card, it seems every other creditor wants to offer theirs too.
 Having too many credit cards can affect your credit score and make it hard to keep up with your credit card payments.

 Opening too many credit cards in a short period of time can disqualify you from earning the new cardholder bonus with some credit cards.
 Spacing out your credit card applications allows you to take advantage of these generous rewards offers.